-Our biosecurity budget has tripled over recent years (from around $4.5 million per year in 2018/19 to around $17.25 million per year until 2024).
-This increase has allowed us to expand our biosecurity work programme to include biodiversity restoration.
+Our biosecurity budget has tripled from around $4.5 million per year in 2018/19 to around $17.25 million per year until 2024.
+This has allowed us to expand our biosecurity work programme to include biodiversity restoration.
 Our new strategy will guide our priority setting and investment decisions over the next 10 years.

 Biosecurity and biodiversity strategy